tinacms/tina-graphql-gateway/packages/client/readme.md

 yarn tina-gql schema:types
 ```

-This will create a typescript file at `.tina/types.ts` and a GraphQL schema file at `.tina/schema.gql`.
-The graphql file is useful for VS Code users who have the [GraphQL extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql).
+This will create a TypeScript file at `.tina/types.ts` and a GraphQL schema file at `.tina/schema.gql`.
+The GraphQL schema file is useful for VS Code users who have the [GraphQL extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql).
 You can configure it for your project by adding a `graphql.config.js` at the root of your project:

 ```js
 // graphql.config.js